YassinAoMhmd/InnovateMonopoly/README.md

 # InnovateMonopoly
 Game play for Object Oriented Programming
-Install the innovateMonopoly2.zip to have the full program correctly and be able to try it.
+Install the innovateMonopolyFinal.zip to have the full program correctly and be able to try it.
 Enjoy!!!!!